 However, you might wish to tinker with this framework.
 For example, you might wish to have students do writing or speaking before they watch the video.
 Or you could play the video without a Before Phase, just to get the students’ reactions.

-Here are some alternative formats:
+Here are some alternative formats to teach English with videos:

 - Play part of a video, then pause it.
 Ask students to write down what they think will happen next.
 Ask a few students to read what they wrote.
 Repeat a few times.